kube-land/kubegit1/README.md

 * GitHub build status (by personal access tokens)
 * Slack

-# Installation
+## Installation

-To configure the controller change `install/deployment.yaml` and `install/service.yaml` to fir your environment.
+To configure the controller change `install/deployment.yaml` and `install/service.yaml` to fit your environment.

 To use `kube-git` you have to expose the controller publicly to act as a webhook for GitHub.
 A secret should be configured with controller deployment and used from by GitHub to secure the webhook.
 Configure either `github-webhook-secret` argument or `GITHUB_WEBHOOK_SECRET` environment variable.